Going solar - Frequently asked questions

 Why does the system installation need to comply with the NT Building Act?

 When a solar PV system is installed on your roof, modifications are completed according to your roof’s structure.
 These modifications must comply with the standards listed in the NT Building Act ensuring the continued safety of your building.
-See the Department of Lands and Planning’s website for more information.
+See the Department of Lands, Planning and the Environment’s website for more information.